Our Team

 He has augmented his experience by being a core volunteer at the San Diego Peace Garden in City Heights and recently teamed up with a three other farmers to start a farm in Chula Vista called Agua Dulce that offers weekly CSA boxes to San Diego.
 Three years ago, he founded Harvesting San Diego, a program of the San Diego Roots Sustainable Food Project, that helps local homeowners harvest and distribute their excess fruit to local food banks and aid agencies.
 He also enjoys beekeeping and raising backyard chickens.

-In a former life, he competed for the US Track & Field Team at the 2000, 2004 and 2008 Olympic Games, won numerous national championships and traveled the world
+In a former life, he competed for the US Track & Field Team at the 2000, 2004 and 2008 Olympic Games, won numerous national championships and traveled the world.

 DOUG

-Doug joined H2OME in 2019 after participating in the Holistic Water Harvesting Certification course offered by the San Diego Sustainable Living Institute.
+Doug joined CatchingH2O in 2019 after participating in the Holistic Water Harvesting Certification course offered by the San Diego Sustainable Living Institute.
 A professional plumber with over 15 years of experience, he was thrilled at the chance to merge his skill set and his passion for water conservation.

 Doug has always been deeply connected to water and his local environment.
 Growing up surrounded by San Diego Bay, he has enjoyed life on the water as a sailor, lifeguard, and water safety instructor.
 Back on land he was an Eagle Scout and avid San Diego backcountry hiker and more recently, has become a bird watching enthusiast.
 At home, Doug shares an expanding suburban farm with his wife, four chickens, and their supportive neighbors.
 The farm boasts of shared vegetable plots, fruit trees watered by laundry to landscape, and a pollinator garden supported by harvested rainwater.